 In the Wake of Great Explorers

-On this Northwest Passage expedition cruise, we sail in the wake of the great explorers to rediscover the remote beauty of pristine Arctic wilderness.
-We explore in the tradition of Roald Amundsen, the first man to sail the Northwest Passage.
+On this Northwest Passage expedition, we sail in the wake of the great explorers like Roald Amundsen, the first man to sail the Northwest Passage.
+Join us to rediscover these remote and beautiful waterways on board MS Fram.

 A True Expedition

-Being at the top of the world means sailing among beautiful but challenging ice formations.
-On this Northwest Passage voyage, like the voyages of the explorers before us, we will go where the ice allows.
+Being at the top of the world means sailing through challenging ice conditions.
+On this voyage, like the voyages of the explorers before us, we will go where the ice allows.
 No matter where we sail or what we will see, we can promise a safe and thrilling expedition.

 • Explore some of the most spectacular and unspoilt scenery on Earth